godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 1. Change the properties of one ball without affecting the others using the Inspector.
-2. Change the default properties of every Ball by opening ``Ball.tscn`` scene and making a change to the Ball node there.
+2. Change the default properties of every Ball by opening the ``Ball.tscn`` scene and making a change to the Ball node there.
 Upon saving, all instances of the Ball in the project will see their values update.